Menu

 Previous Winners

-This award is sponsored by International Life Sciences Institute South East Asia Region, Australasia (ILSI SEAR) in memory of Dr David Roberts to recognise a young technologist, scientist or nutritionist for their endeavour or achievement, and leadership potential, within the Australian food industry.
+This award recognises a young technologist, scientist or nutritionist for their endeavour or achievement, and leadership potential, within the Australian food industry.
 All sectors of the food industry and all roles are eligible.

 Previous Winners